ajay-cloudtech/Building-an-AI-Powered-Financial-Analysis-Agent-with-Amazon-Bedrock/README.md

 - Use example prompts to test functionality. `Create a portfolio with 3 companies in the real estate industry`

 <img width="917" alt="image" src="https://github.com/user-attachments/assets/3586b364-a6dd-4153-9898-6ad7857d7a42" />

+## Definitions
+- **Amazon Bedrock**: A managed service for building and scaling generative AI applications using foundation models.
+- **Agent**: An AI-powered entity in Bedrock that processes queries, retrieves data from a knowledge base, and executes actions like portfolio generation.
+- **Knowledge Base**: A repository of structured data (e.g., FOMC reports) that supports RAG by providing information for the agent to retrieve and use.
+- **Retrieval-Augmented Generation (RAG)**: A technique where an AI retrieves relevant data from a knowledge base to enhance the accuracy and context of its generated responses.
+- **CloudFormation**: An AWS service for provisioning and managing infrastructure as code through templates.
+- **Streamlit**: An open-source Python framework for creating interactive web applications with minimal coding.
+- **EC2 (Elastic Compute Cloud)**: An AWS service providing scalable virtual servers to host applications like the Streamlit UI.
+- **Large Language Model (LLM)**: An AI model (e.g., Claude 3 Haiku) trained on vast text data to understand and generate human-like responses.
+- **S3 (Simple Storage Service)**: An AWS object storage service used to store and retrieve data like the FOMC reports.